Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ## Glossary terms

+Some English words are used in Slicer with a very specific meaning.
+For example `volume` refers to a 3D image.
+Some of these words are listed in the [Slicer Glossary](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#glossary).

+When translating these words to another language, it often makes sense to not translate these words directly, but find a word that better describes the actual meaning, and translate that word.
+For example, instead of translating `volume`, it makes more sense to translate the word `image` instead.

+If you encounter a word that seems to make sense to translate based on a different English word, please add it to the Glossary on weblate by clicking on the `Add term to glossary` link on the right side of the screen and describe what word was used by adding to the explanation: `Translate as "something"`.
+See for example the `glyph` term: https://hosted.weblate.org/translate/3d-slicer/glossary/en/?checksum=d948d4a61ccd080a

 Each project on Weblate has a **glossary** associated with it.
-It is a collection of terms, usually complex in meaning or very specific to the project scope, therefore requiring an extensive definition and sometimes extra precisions about the meaning and use of the string.The items listed in the glossary are then linked to the strings that contain them, in the main translation component (when a string contains a glossary term, there will be a reference to the term on the right of the interface in a panel labeled `Glossary`).
+It is a collection of terms, usually complex in meaning or very specific to the project scope, therefore requiring an extensive definition and sometimes extra precisions about the meaning and use of the string.
+The items listed in the glossary are then linked to the strings that contain them, in the main translation component (when a string contains a glossary term, there will be a reference to the term on the right of the interface in a panel labeled `Glossary`).
 This can be helpful in translating more or less difficult terms from the interface.

 ![](Docs/TranslationGuidelines/glossary1.png)